On tightness and exponential tightness in generalised Jackson networks: Proof of the main results.

-On noting that $\sqrt{n}/b_n\,\nu_{n,k}\to -r_k$\,, the proof is concluded by an application of Lemma A.1 in Puhalskii \cite{Puh99a}. \end{proof} \begin{remark} Theorem 2.2 in Puhalskii \cite{Puh19a} asserts an LDP for a stationary subcritical generalised Jackson network.
+It follows that, when raised to the power of $1/b_ n^2$\,, the series in question vanishes as $n\to\infty$ and $x\to\infty$\,. \end{proof} \begin{remark} Theorem 2.2 in Puhalskii \cite{Puh19a} asserts an LDP for a stationary subcritical generalised Jackson network.
 Unfortunately, I misapplied Theorem 4.1 in Meyn and Down \cite{MeyDow94} by assuming that it concerned a standard generalised Jackson network.
 Actually, the hypotheses of the theorem in question require that the arrival processes at the stations be obtained by splitting another counting renewal process, so, the arrival processes are not independent, generally speaking.
-The exponential tightness in part 1 of Theorem 3.1 of this paper can be used to give a correct proof.
-Similarly, the assertion of part 3 of Theorem 3.1 paves the way for a proof that the moderate deviations of the stationary queue lengths are governed by the associated quasipotential. \end{remark}
+The exponential tightness in part 1 of Theorem 1 of this paper can be used to give a correct proof, see Puhalskii \cite{Puh26}.
+Similarly, the assertion of part 3 of Theorem 1 paves the way for a proof that the moderate deviations of the stationary queue lengths are governed by the associated quasipotential. \end{remark}